 What Are the Submission Deadlines?

 NIEHS reviews diversity supplement applications every other month to minimize the time from application to award.
-Meritorious diversity supplements received after June 1 may not be awarded until after the start of the next fiscal year in October, pending availability of funds.
+Meritorious diversity supplements received after the June due date may not be awarded until after the start of the next fiscal year in October, pending availability of funds.

 Any workforce diversity supplements that are awarded will be adjusted to align with the parent award.